20klompr/xPro-V5/Basic-hookup.md

 # Connect Motors

 ## By default the motor current is set for Nema23, 2.8A motors - verify your motor max current and adjust the [current settings](https://github.com/Spark-Concepts/xPro-V5/wiki/Changing-settings#xcurrentrun-or-ccurrentrun-140-thru-145--xyzabc--stepper-run-current-extended-settings) if needed.
-Your motors should run warm to the touch, but not hot
+Your motors should run warm to the touch.

 Warning: Never connect/disconnect motors to a powered-up controller.
 Always turn off power before connecting/disconnecting accessories to/from your xPro